andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/05-oslo_nature.md

 summary:

 <h4 class="article-subheader">A Fjord By Any Other Name</h4>
-Tucked away at at the head of the Oslofjord, Norway's capital city boasts countless natural wonders for adventurers, outdoorsy folks, or general enthusiasts of scenic delights.
-Strolling around the city you get the sense that it's not separate from the land but integrated into it.
-There's even a word for it - *Marka* - which is the dense forest surrounding the city.
-At any point you can find yourself within walking distance of the fjord, the mountains, a river, or any of the plentiful green spaces dotted throughout the city.
+Tucked away at at the head of the Oslofjord, Norway's capital city boasts an embarrassment of natural riches.
+Strolling around town you find that the line dividing city from nature is blurry, and oftentimes, nonexistent.
+There's even a word for it - *Marka* - which describes the dense forest that surrounds, and in the most benevolent way possible, ensnarls the city.
+At any point you'll find yourself within walking distance of forests, mountains, lakes, rivers, or the great Oslofjord.

+ natural wonders for adventurers, outdoorsy folks, or general enthusiasts of scenic delights

 **Marka**- the name for the dense forest surrounding the city https://www.lifeinnorway.net/oslo-fjord-city-harbour-walk/ma

-While not a *technically* a fjord in the geologic sense, the Oslofjord falls under the loosely defined Norwegian concept of a *fjord*.
+The Oslofjord, while not a *technically* a fjord in the geologic sense, falls under the loosely defined Norwegian concept of a *fjord*.
 If you go by the definition offered by Springer Reference's *Encyclopedia of Estuaries*, a fjord is "a sea inlet that has inundated a trough